jzburns/inft-3507/assignments/Homework-2/homework-2.md

+# INFT-3507 Principles of Distributed Systems
-# INFT-3507 Homework 2 Assignment
+### Homework 2 Assignment
-# Cut-off date: December 22nd at 8PM
+### Cut-off date: December 22nd at 8PM
-# Content-Based Subscriptions Using Google Cloud Pub/Sub (Regex Filtering)
+## Content-Based Subscriptions Using Google Cloud Pub/Sub (Regex Filtering)

 ## Overview
 In this assignment, you will implement a distributed messaging system using **Google Cloud Pub/Sub**.
 The goal is to demonstrate **content-based subscription**, where subscribers decide whether to process a message based on the *content of the message body*.